← Articles

 Burn — Permanently destroying a code so it can never be used again.
 Contracts are burned after completion.
 Certificates are not.

-**Mint** — Creating a new Contract, Certificate, or Stablecash token.
-Only the Referee's Office (for Contracts and Certificates) or the Currency Exchange (for Stablecash) can do this.
+Mint — Creating a new Contract or Certificate.
+Only the Referee's Office can do this.

 PGP signature — Mathematical proof that a specific person or machine authored something.
 Cannot be forged.
 Your unfakeable wax seal.